ymow/androme/README.md

 ### Standard

 Flexbox layouts using Constraint chains are mostly supported within the limitations of the Android API.
-There is also support for most of the common floating techniques.
+There is also support for SVG and most of the common floating techniques.

 <img src="demos/android/flexbox.png" alt="flexbox: horizontal" />